YOUTH WORK MANAGER (PART-TIME)

 - Taking an active part in the youth projects, as a project team member or cover staff, to ensure familiarity with young people and current issues

-- Working with the Operations Manager to ensure that everyone is focused on achieving the outputs and outcomes agreed by the funders and helping to prepare the required reports;
+- Working with the Operations Manager to ensure that we are achieving the outputs and outcomes agreed with the funders and helping to prepare the required reports;

-- Working with fundraiser to ensure that we can cover the agreed priorities and ensure we are on track to fundraise the expenditure needed each year;
+- Working with the fundraiser to ensure that we can cover the agreed priorities and we are on track to fundraise the expenditure needed each year;

 Promoting the organisation: